ncma-chapters/ncma-chapter-admin-web/README.md

 - `index.js` (React component that optionally connects to (a) container(s))
 - `styles.js` (A file that maintains any [`styled-component`](https://styled-components.com/) modules that are to be used **only in that page**)

-#### `primitives`
+#### `components`

-You will notice a `primitives` folder within the `./src` directory.
+You will notice a `components` folder within the `./src` directory.
 Each primitive component should be ideally fully decoupled from the rest of the app and used 2 or more times in the other parts of the application.
 A primitive component maintains its own:

 - `index.js` (React component that **never** connects to a container)
 - `styles.js` (A file that maintains any [`styled-component`](https://styled-components.com/) modules that are to be used **only in that component**)